csmetrics/csmetrics.net/docs/Overview.md

 The comparisons of our counts and the conference-specified counts from front matter and other sources are in [PublicationCheck](https://github.com/csmetrics/csmetrics.org/blob/master/docs/PublicationCleaningNote.csv).
 Many of the comparisons matched up as expected, others had minor errors, and some conferences required a bit of manual editing and removal.
 For any conference with an error, we reviewed and corrected all ten years of that conference.
 The publication counts were also reviewed by experts  familiar with the various conferences.

 We used a script to send this list of papers titles to the [Microsoft Academic Search](http://academic.research.microsoft.com) which returned for each paper its authors, affiliations, and citations.
 We sent the Microsoft’s API   only  the  title because it does not have every paper linked to an author and/or affiliation.
 Microsoft Academic did not match about 2.5% of our title searches.

 #### Cleaning author to institution mapping

 Because sometimes the same author or authors from the same institution do not record the name of their department, University or other institute consistently, there are many institution names that should map to the same place.
 These aliases deflate the publication statistics for an institution.
 When we simply mine the publication data for institutional names, we get over 5,000 institutions world-wide.
-To clean this data, we therefore first started by restricting ourselves to a smaller number.
-We chose the CRA institutions because most U.S. and Canadian active academic and industrial CS research institutions are members.
-We identified aliases by hand and encoded in an [institutional data file](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/member_list.csv).

-Because aliases cause under-reporting, we only include cleaned institutions.
-We plan to add more soon.
+To clean this data, we used a script to send this list of institutional names to the [Microsoft Academic Search](http://academic.research.microsoft.com) which returned formatted interpretations.
+More details on how we cleaned the data are [here](https://github.com/csmetrics/csmetrics.org/blob/master/app/data/cleaningNote.md).

 #### Choice of research topics